soupi/learn-haskell-blog-generator/src/01-about.md

 4. Add command line arguments parsing
 5. Write tests and documentation

-In each chapter of the book we will focus on a particular task we wish to achieve, and throughout the chapter learn just enough Haskell to complete the task.
+In each chapter of the book, we will focus on a particular task we wish to achieve, and throughout the chapter, learn just enough Haskell to complete the task.

 ## Why should you read this book?

 [[Mentions of lhbg-book in other places](https://github.com/soupi/learn-haskell-blog-generator/discussions/67)]

-There are many Haskell tutorials, guides and books out there.
+There are many Haskell tutorials, guides, and books out there.
 Why read this one?

 ### Pros